dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects.md

 - The navigation property pointing to them

-- In the case of collections of owned types, an independent component (not yet supported in EF Core 2.0, coming up on 2.2).
+- In the case of collections of owned types, an independent component (in 2.2 and up).

 For example, in the Ordering domain model at eShopOnContainers, as part of the Order entity, the Address value object is implemented as an owned entity type within the owner entity, which is the Order entity.
 Address is a type with no identity property defined in the domain model.
 It is used as a property of the Order type to specify the shipping address for a particular order.